 Table A1.15.
-Case study for infection prevention during renovation of emergency department
+Case study for infection prevention during renovation of emergency department will have higher risks that others.

-Eliminating risks In this situation, it is not possible to completely eliminate risks, so they must be managed.
-Identifying risks In this case, the risk will be varied and the activities where there is interruption of ceiling space will have higher risks that others.
 Use a risk matrix for determining the risk for each activity in renovation and construction.
 The risk has been identified as invasive Aspergillosis which may be increased by the renovation activities and infect immunosuppressed patients.
 Analysing risks The extent of the risk may depend upon the nature of the renovation, the location of the patient population in relation to the renovation site, the type of ventilation systems in place and the identification of possible contaminants (ceiling dust, service shafts etc.) and their locations.
 Evaluating risks The balance of likelihood and consequences identify this as a 'very high risk' situation requiring action to mitigate risk being implemented during the planning phase of this project and a system for immediate response to any risks identified during the work.
 Treating risks Measures to prevent infections during the renovation period include: establishing a multidisciplinary team including infection control experts and project staff who should be consulted early in the planning phase and then during all stages of the project induction program to address infection risks for all contractors ensure all healthcare and construction staff are aware of the necessary contact and airborne precautions as well as relevant workplace health and safety requirements for training and personal protective equipment completing all renovation barriers before the renovation begins wet mop or vacuum frequently during periods of renovation activity to minimise tracking place a dust-mat at the entrances and exits to all work areas monitoring dust levels in work area and in adjacent areas and where high risk patient services are located monitor movement of materials and workers into and out of the construction/renovation area.
 Monitoring risks Construction workers compliance with procedures can be monitored.
 Air and water sampling can occur.